0xN7y/Quickchat/README.md

 # Quickchat
-Online onetimer chatspace where you can invite users for private chat
+Online  chatspace where you can invite users for group chat